 Please join us at The Rose

-If you love the theatre and want to take an active part; no matter what age or ability contact our Membership Secretary Amanda Clarke via the office on 01562 743745.
+If you love the theatre and want to take an active part; no matter what age or ability contact our Membership Secretary Hilary Thompson via the office on 01562 743745.

 The Nonentities Society is a long-established and successful Amateur Dramatic company - members of The Little Theatre Guild, and owners of The Rose Theatre.